Technology and Dementia Submissions

 - Layout: landscape

 - We advise printing your poster slightly smaller than the provided dimensions to allow room for the poster number.
 No audiovisual equipment is available for poster presentations.
-Pushpins or tape will be provided.
+Pushpins will be provided.

 Oral Presentation (individual)

 - Accepted oral sessions will be scheduled for presentation on Saturday, July 21.

 - A person may be the presenting author on one oral presentation.

 - Submitted oral session abstracts that are not selected may be considered for a poster presentation.